top of page

 Food security is a massive challenge facing people around the world and in the villages we support in northern Uganda.
 At the end of May food runs out, the crops aren't ready for harvesting and there is a gap in the food supplies.
 We call this The "Hungry Season" - and it runs until the end of July.

-Before COVID they stored food for the Hungry Season, but COVID forced them to eat everything, including the seeds they had saved for the next season.
+Before COVID farmers stored food for the Hungry Season, but COVID forced them to eat everything, including the seeds they had saved for the next season.
 Climate Change means the weather is unpredictable and the rains don't come when they should.
 Black clouds form in the sky, tricking the farmers into thinking the rain is coming.
 The farmers plant and the rain stops, just when the seedlings need it most.

 Food for the vulnerable